Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Lightweight Litter Safe?

 Not all lightweight litter has a readily available ingredient list.
-The exact materials used are considered “proprietary,” so they don’t always disclose them, which can leave pet parents wary of trying them out.
+The exact materials used are considered “proprietary,” so producers don’t always disclose them, which can leave pet parents wary of trying them out.

-Major producers of lightweight litters all bear the mark of extensive testing, by their metrics, into the safety and no ingredients that can be found are toxic to animals as the silica gel they’re using is non-toxic and consumption safe, like silica cat litter.
+Major producers of lightweight litters all bear the mark of extensive testing—by their metrics—of their safety, and no ingredients can be found that are toxic to animals, as silica gel is non-toxic and consumption safe, which is why silica cat litter exists.

 However, perlite is listed as a nuisance dust, creating problems for those with preexisting lung conditions like asthma.
 If you or your cat suffers from breathing problems, you’ll want to steer clear of lightweight litter.